ajama0609/emg_hand_manipulation/README.md

 # Results

-The current model achieves up to **92% accuracy** across six gesture classes using only the ML pipeline on preprocessed MYO bracelet data:
+The current model achieves up to **94.19% accuracy** across 38 gesture classes using only the ML pipeline on preprocessed MYO bracelet data:

-- Resting
-- Fist clenched
-- Wrist flexion
-- Wrist extension
-- Ulnar deviation
-- Radial deviation

 The confusion matrix below highlights that most misclassifications occur in the resting state, confirming that low SNR in relaxed muscles poses a classification challenge: